-The majority of the Scheme's assets are held in a combination of pooled funds which are fully and readily realisable.
-New money will typically be invested (or disinvestments required for cash flow made) on a process basis to bring the asset allocation back to benchmark strategy as far as possible.
+The assets are held in a combination of pooled funds which are fully and readily realisable.
+New money will be invested (or disinvestments required for cash flow made) on a process basis to bring the asset allocation back to benchmark strategy as far as possible.

-There is no formal rebalancing policy.
 The Trustees are mindful of the need to periodically consider rebalancing the assets of the Scheme in line with the Scheme strategic benchmark asset allocation.

-The Trustees will monitor the Scheme's actual asset allocation on a regular basis and will decide on a course of action that may involve redirecting cash flows, a switch of assets or taking no action, taking into account advice from the investment adviser.
-The investment adviser issues quarterly reports to assist the Trustees to monitor their investments.
+The Trustees will monitor the Scheme's actual asset allocation on a regular basis and will decide on a course of action which may involve redirecting cash flows, a switch of assets or taking no action, taking into account advice from the investment adviser.
+The investment adviser issues quarterly reports to assist the Trustees in monitoring their investments.

-The Trustees maintain a cashflow policy relating to the Trustees' Bank Account.
+The Trustees maintain a regular cashflow policy relating to the Trustees' Bank Account.